Table of contents

 Enter file in which to save the key (/home/user/.ssh/id_rsa):

-IMPORTANT: If you have already generated a key pair before, you will be asked to confirm that you would like to overwrite the existing key with a similar message:
+IMPORTANT: If you have already generated a key pair before, you will be asked to confirm that you would like to overwrite the existing key with a message that will look like so:

 Output